MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 ## Performance considerations

-* The number of records may grow exponentially with the number of aggregation clauses, and record growth is even faster if no *N* limit is specified.
+* The number of records may grow exponentially with the number of top-nested clauses, and record growth is even faster if no *N* limit is specified.
 This operator may consume a considerable amount of resources.
 * If the distribution of the aggregation is considerably non-uniform, limit the number of distinct values to return by specifying *N*.
 Then, use the `with` `others` `=` *ConstExpr* specification to get an indication for the weight of all other cases.

 ## Examples